 4. Nivea Baby Cream Soap with Olive Oil and Calendula

-Nivea Baby Cream Soap is specially formulated for your babies delicate skin.
-The olive oil ingredient moisturizers and re-hydrates skin while leaving the skin a mild calendula scent.
-This soap is clinically-tested, no preservatives and alcohol-free.
+Nivea Baby Cream Soap is specially formulated for your babies’ delicate skin.
+The olive oil ingredient moisturizes and re-hydrates skin while leaving the skin a mild calendula scent.
+This soap is clinically-tested, with no preservatives and alcohol-free.

 5. Burt’s Bees Baby Shampoo & Wash, Original Tear Free Baby Soap

 6. Eucerin Baby Wash & Shampoo

 A product with a significant amount of good review.
 2 in 1 formula for babies’ hair and skin.
 Made to nourish and soothe delicate skin.
 Hypoallergenic and fragrance-free checked!

 Formulated with calming aloe and oat flour, this shampoo is 99% natural and free of harsh ingredients like parabens, phthalates, sodium lauryl sulfate and petrolatum.
 Tear-free easy to use (has a thicker, gel-like texture that we found makes it easier to dispense from the bottle) and rinse and leaves a mild honey scent.